twistedturtle/blender-index-visualiser/README.md

 ### Install

-Copy `index-visualiser.py` to the blender addon directory, or use the install button in the preferences.
+Download the .zip file from the `Code` button above.
+Use the Install button in Blender's addon preferences.

 Arch based distros -  An AUR PKGBUILD may be forthcoming.